 5. How much do basic monthly premiums cost?

-Obviously this varies a great deal among individuals, but the base price that we’ve noted from shopping around is currently around 225 chf/month.
+Obviously this varies a great deal among individuals, but the base price that we’ve noted from shopping around is currently around 225 CHF per month.

-Swiss francs, or chf, are currently roughly equivalent to a US dollar.
+Swiss francs, or CHF, are currently roughly equivalent to a US dollar and the euro.

-Though providers are private, basic insurance is non-profit by law, and premiums can be based only on region, age group, and level of deductible.
+Though providers are private, basic insurance is non-profit by law.
+Premiums can be based only on region, age group, and level of deductible.
 In general, all residents are required to have at least basic coverage, and all insurers are required to provide at least the same basic package.

 Prices vary mostly in the additional add-ons you opt for in your coverage.